 NOTE 2—An AP might transmit an HE MU PPDU with an RU allocated to STA-ID 2045 with an A-MPDU that includes a Management frame addressed to an unassociated non-AP STA(#16592), that solicits an acknowledgment and that carries a TRS Control subfield.
 The TRS Control subfield allocates resources for the unassociated non-AP STA(#16592) to respond with an HE TB PPDU that carries the acknowledgment.

-,A non-AP STA(#16592) that responds to a Basic Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in:
+(#16597,16664, 16665, 16667) An associated non-AP STA(#16592) that responds to a Basic Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in:

-Table 9-532 (A-MPDU contents MPDUs in the control response context), if the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame is 0, the Trigger frame is contained in an A-MPDU, and the non-AP STA(#16592) receives at least another MPDU that solicits an immediate acknowledgment.
+Table 9-532 (A-MPDU contents MPDUs in the control response context), if the Trigger frame is contained in an A-MPDU, the non-AP STA(#16592) receives at least another MPDU that solicits an immediate acknowledgment.

-Table 9-530 (A-MPDU contents in the data enabled no immediate response context) with the exception that the A-MPDU does not contain QoS Data frames, if the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame is 0 and the Trigger frame is either not carried in an A-MPDU or is carried in an A-MPDU but the non-AP STA(#16592) receives no other MPDUs that solicit an immediate acknowledgment.
+Table 9-530 (A-MPDU contents in the data enabled no immediate response context) with the exception that the A-MPDU does not contain QoS Data frames, if the Trigger frame is either not carried in an A-MPDU or is carried in an A-MPDU but the non-AP STA(#16592) receives no other MPDUs that solicit an immediate acknowledgment.

-Table 9-429 (A-MPDU contents in the S-MPDU context) if the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame is greater than 0 and the non-AP STA(#16592) intends to carry only one MPDU in the A-MPDU, where the MPDU is preceded by a nonzero length MPDU delimiter with EOF equal to 1.
-The MPDU is subject to the following restrictions:

-It shall be a control response frame if the non-AP STA(#16592) received at least one other MPDU that solicits an immediate acknowledgment.

-If the MPDU is a Multi-TID BlockAckReq frame then the number of TIDs present in the Multi-TID BlockAck frame shall not exceed the TID aggregation limit indicated by the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame.

-Table 9-529 (A-MPDU contents in the data enabled immediate response context) if(#15342) the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame is greater than 0 and the non-AP STA(#16592) intends to carry one or more MPDUs, each preceded by nonzero length MPDU delimiter with EOF equal to 0 (see 10.13 (A-MPDU operation)) and 27.10.4.2 (Non-ack enabled multi-TID A-MPDU operation)).
+(#16666)Table 9-aaa1(A-MPDU contents in the non-ack-enabled single TID A-MPDU (data enabled immediate response) or Table 9-aaa3 (A-MPDU contents in the non-ack-enabled multi-TID A-MPDU (data enabled immediate response) in HE PPDU context) if(#15342) the TID Aggregation Limit field of the User Info field addressed to the non-AP STA(#16592) in the Trigger frame is greater than 0 and the non-AP STA(#16592) intends to carry one or more MPDUs, each preceded by nonzero length MPDU delimiter with EOF equal to 0 (see 10.13 (A-MPDU operation)) and 27.10.4.2 (Non-ack enabled multi-TID A-MPDU operation)).
 The A-MPDU is subject to the following restrictions:

 It shall contain a control response frame if the non-AP STA(#16592) received at least one other MPDU that solicits an immediate acknowledgment.